 Description of all System Type Databases

-The master database contains all information of system for SQL Server – credential of users, linked servers, and other system-wide configuration settings.
-In master database SQL Server stores information about the other databases on this instance and the location of files.
+The master database contains all information of the system for SQL Server – credential of users, linked servers, and other system-wide configuration settings.
+In the master database, SQL Server stores information about the other databases on this instance and the location of files.
 If the master database is not there, SQL Server cannot start.

-The MSDB is an important system database in Microsoft SQL server.
-The msdb database is mostly known as “the SQL Server Agent database” because it stores information of all SQL Agent jobs as their configuration and their execution history like maintenance plans, SQL server jobs, service broker, mail, user and system database backup history, etc. It is also used by the database engine and management studio.
+The MSDB is an important system database in the Microsoft SQL Server.
+The MSDB database is mostly known as “the SQL Server Agent database” because it stores information of all SQL Agent jobs as their configuration and their execution histories like maintenance plans, SQL server jobs, service broker, mail, user, and system database backup history, etc. It is also used by the database engine and management studio.

-The temp table is stored in tempdb until the connection is dropped (or in the case of a global temp tables when the last connection using it is dropped).
+The temp table is stored in Tempdb until the connection is dropped (in the case of global temp tables, the last connection using it is dropped).
 You can also (and it is a good practice to do so) manually drop the table when you are finished using it with a drop table statement.

 The distribution database stores metadata and history data for all types of replication, and transactions for transactional replication.